PierrotMetille/RE_think/README.md

 ## Code structure

 A folder is created for each pages of the app and one for the main.
 Every folder have a view and a controller.

+## Depot structure
+For the moment, our only reale structure is the documentation folder create in the androide progect.
+The file and folder where created with the dart progects.

 ## Contributing